 Tips for Submission

-- NEW April 5, 2017: For revisions of Basic Science submissions ONLY.
+- April 5, 2017: For revisions of Basic Science submissions ONLY.
 Please provide a Visual Abstract PDF.

-- The total word count of any article consists of the title page, abstract (if applicable), main body of text, acknowledgments, sources of funding, disclosures, references, figure legends, tables and appendices intended for print publication.
+- The total word count of any article consists of the title page, abstract (if applicable), text, acknowledgments, sources of funding, disclosures, references, figure legends, tables and appendices intended for print publication.
 Word count is calculated by the editorial office using the Microsoft Word tool.
 If the manuscript exceeds the total word count, authors will be asked or even required to shorten the manuscript and/or use a data supplement.
 The combined total number of figures and tables is limited to 6 (3 for Brief Reports).

 - Each figure may contain up to 4 panels (i.e., Parts A to D).

 - Number every page of the manuscript, beginning with the abstract page, including tables, figure legends, and figures.